Academics

 https://www.gadoe.org/Curriculum-Instruction-and-Assessment/Assessment/Pages/Georgia-Milestones-Assessment-System.aspx

-Scholar Bee: Every 4.5 weeks students meeting grade level standards for a particular activity are selected from each grade level to have their work showcased in special shadow box located in the main hallway.
+Scholar Bee: Every quarter students meeting grade level standards for a particular activity are selected from each grade level to have their work showcased in special shadow box located in the main hallway.
 This area is set up as our Scholar Bees.
 Teachers will provide graded work with rubric, standard, and and a short description of the student at the end of each 4.5 weeks grading period.

 Stinger Bee: Stringfellow Elementary recognizes students weekly and monthly for following school expectations.
 Students who exhibit respectful, responsible, and safe behavior can be chosen.
 One student is chosen to represent their grade as Stinger Bee of the Week.
 These students have gone above and beyond when following school expectations for the week.
 Each month, one student is chosen to represent their classroom as Stinger Bee of the Month.
 These students have displayed respectful, responsible, and safe behavior for the entire month.
 Students are rewarded by having their name announced on the announcements.
 Students also receive a Golden Bee Buck to use toward the PBIS store or PBIS events.